cloudflare/cloudflare-docs/products/workers/src/content/tutorials/postgres/index.md

 updated: 2021-06-10
 difficulty: Intermediate
 content_type: "💾 Storage"
+pcx-content-type: tutorial
 ---

 # Build data-driven applications with Workers and PostgreSQL

 ## Overview

 Many applications for the web are built using industry standards like [PostgreSQL](https://postgresql.org), an open-source SQL database.
-Instead of directly connecting your user interface to that database, it is common for developers to use a backend server to format and proxy API requests to that database.
-Instead of building a backend server for this task, you will make use of Cloudflare Workers and recent improvements to the PostgreSQL developer experience—namely, [PostgREST](https://postgrest.org): a REST API built specifically for PostgreSQL.
+Instead of directly connecting their user interface to that database, it is common for developers to use a backend server to format and proxy API requests to that database.
+Rather than building a back-end server for this task, you will make use of Cloudflare Workers and recent improvements to the PostgreSQL developer experience—namely, [PostgREST](https://postgrest.org): a REST API built specifically for PostgreSQL.
 By doing this, you will handle API requests to your database without needing to maintain another piece of infrastructure.

 In this tutorial, you will explore how to integrate with PostgREST and PostgreSQL using Workers.